Google Dialogflow, Amazon Lex, Rasa, IBM Watson Assistant, Microsoft Bot – Which Chatbot Platform is Best for your Organization?

 table-chatbot

-What Core Features Should a Good Chatbot Development Platform have?
+What Core Features Should a Good Chatbot Development Platform Have?

 Developers are always in need of more convenient ways to implement efficiently, keep their internal data secure, and deploy briskly.
 There are differentiating factors one should consider when choosing from the top chatbot platforms to determine which one is right for their business.